“Julie who is CC’d in this email will contact you to schedule the meeting”

 - OR send an invitation for the appointment

-Each step is divided in sub-steps, precisely in sub-questions to which Julie must find an answer in order to move forward in her decision tree and finally carry out one of two actions: Send an email OR create a new event in the agenda.
+Each step is divided into sub-steps, precisely in sub-questions to which Julie must find an answer in order to move forward in her decision tree and finally carry out one of two actions: Send an email OR create a new event in the agenda.

 Excerpt from Julie Desk’s decision tree